 This very popular park is located in the hills above the suburban Almaden Valley.
 It has a very nice mixture of woodland and open hillsides with views over the Santa Clara and Almaden valleys.

-This very scenic park is more remote and much less-visited than neighboring Almaden County Park.
+The very scenic Calero County Park is more remote and much less-visited than neighboring Almaden County Park.
 With its oak-dotted golden brown hillsides, it looks more like the east bay than the peninsula.

-This park, located at the south end of suburban Silicon Valley, sits on a mostly treeless hill between the Almaden and Coyote valleys.
+Located at the south end of suburban Silicon Valley, Santa Teresa sits on a mostly treeless hill between the Almaden and Coyote valleys.
 The recommended hike is surprisingly rural and has some great views, somewhat marred by electrical lines.

-Located just outside Berkeley, the attractive and highly-developed Tilden Regional Park is one of the East Bay's most popular parks.
+Located just outside Berkeley, the attractive and highly-developed Tilden Regional Park is one of the East Bay's most scenic and popular parks.

 This small Berkeley park has one trail, a short, steep climb to a magnificent view of the Bay Area.

-The East Bay Municipal Utility District has opened up some of its watershed lands to hiking, and the little-used trails make some of the best all-day hikes in the East Bay.
+The little-used and often remote trails of EBMUD's watershed lands make some of the best all-day hikes in the East Bay.